-In particular case of inability of any person to pay tax liabilities under any law, it acts as last resort for recovery of as the last resort for recovery of requisite dues.
+In a particular case of inability of any person to pay tax liabilities under any law, it acts as last resort for recovery of as a last resort for recovery of requisite dues.

 The business may get hampered in case any tax lien is enforced against it.
 Following actions might be taken for recovery of dues:

 They may lead to attachment/seizure of defaulter’s assets (current and/or non-current).
 Not only assets held during the lien period but also future assets, which will generate future economic benefits to the defaulter.
 For example, any property (Movable or immovable) like a car owned by the defaulter, a debtorDebtorA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
 The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. (future economic benefit) of defaulter who may be served notice to pay the amount payable to defaulter directly to the department on behalf of a defaulter.

 The creditworthiness of any person on whom this lien is served may be adversely affected, and as a consequence person might not avail creditworthiness due to the fall of the Credit Rating Score.
 For example, limits of credit under the credit card may be reduced; the interest rate may be increased, etc.

 This may affect the brand image of the business/ person and may affect the business adversely.

 #4 – Business Operation

 Due to such a lien, the organization’s day to day activity may get hampered due to the reason that assets are required to run operations getting attached by the tax department.